Lightness is one of the best qualities to have in a sports car.

 Don’t let the car’s exterior fool you into believing it’s packed with luxury amenities on the inside.
 It’s back to basics for the M600 with no climate control or no large infotainment screen – just an interior with bucket seats to hold you firmly in place.

 Scion FR-S / Subaru BRZ – 2,758 lbs

-It has 666 hp, 515 lb-ft of torque and weighs under 3,000 lbs.
-The McLaren 675LT goes zero to 62 mph in 2.9 seconds, thanks to the British automaker’s 3.8-liter twin-turbo V8 engine and it’s perfectly acceptable to just stare.
-The 675LT pays homage to the 1997 McLaren F1 GTR “Longtail” and features plenty of lightweight suspension hardware.
-According to McLaren, the steering rack is 10 percent faster than what’s found in the rest of the Super Series lineup and it’s even faster than the McLaren P1.
+It has 592 hp, 457 lb-ft of torque and weighs under 3,000 lbs.
+The McLaren 600LT goes zero to 62 mph in 2.7 seconds, thanks to the British automaker’s 3.8-liter twin-turbo V8 engine and it’s perfectly acceptable to just stare.
+The 600LT pays homage to the 1997 McLaren F1 GTR “Longtail” and features plenty of lightweight hardware.
+If you want power but appreciate agility more than anything, the 600LT is the supercar for you.

 Porsche Cayman GT4 – 2,955 lbs